Island Skating Academy

 Should I have pain when I wear my ice skates?

 Skating with pain is no fun!
 If you have any pain, something isn't right with your skate fitting, or you need an adjustment to make it comfortable.
 There are many tricks such as sticking a make-up pad in your stocking/sock to prevent blisters, or to cover your ankle bone if it's rubbing against the boot.
-Brand new skates can be punched out in the problem areas by the skate technician so they don't create friction while your skating.
+Brand new skates can be punched out in the problem areas by the skate technician so they don't create friction while you're skating.
+The best choice is to see a skate technician for help, call Igloo Skates in northern RI.

 What should I wear on my feet in my skates?